Saturday, September 24, 2022

 Hillmar Video and Cellular, Hillmar, CA-Open

-Joe's Video, Santa Rosa, CA-Open
+Joe's Video, Santa Rosa, CA-Closed in 2022

 L&L Video, Sacramento, CA-Open